What’s the real dirt on insider trading? Do only the rich and powerful commit these crimes — and can their actions affect the average trader?

 He took large stakes in a company and put pressure on it to tilt the balance of power in favor of shareholders.

 But he paid the price for insider trading over a potential Livedoor merger.
 He traded knowing Livedoor would bid to take over Nippon Broadcasting System (NBS).
 Even though the takeover never happened, he made a sizable profit off the rumor.

 He pled not guilty, and the Livedoor founder testified on his behalf, but he was still convicted.
 His punishment was a $10 million dollar fine and two years in jail.

 Should Insider Trading Be a Free Market Freebie?

-Libertarian economists argue that the current system is based on a legal agenda that is hostile to natural market activities, inflating or deflating the value of key sectors due to restrictions.
+Some economists argue that the current system is hostile to natural market activities.

 Thanks to the internet, businesses and individuals now enjoy quick information access.
 That’s helped balance the power to some degree.

 Without insider trading regulations, retail traders might not trust the markets.
 If industry elites can rig the market in their favor, why risk your hard-earned money?
 And if people lose faith in the stock market, then it’s bye-bye volume.